smalaca/training-center-microservices/documentation/architecture-decision-record/records/0009-outbox-pattern-for-training-offer-service.md

 * The pattern naturally provides an audit trail of all events that have been published.
 * The pattern can be extended to support event ordering and idempotent processing.
 * The outbox table can be used for debugging and monitoring purposes.
+* Consistency with other services in the system simplifies the overall architecture.

 ### Negative Risks and Considerations